 political theory; critical and cultural theory; contemporary politics; feminist theory; film and media studies

-Libby Anker's research and teaching interests are at the intersection of political theory, critical theory, cultural analysis and media studies.
-Using both theoretical and cultural material, her work investigates the relationships between power, political knowledge, and cultural products.
+Professor Libby Anker's research and teaching interests are at the intersection of political theory, critical theory, cultural analysis, and media studies.
 Prof. Anker received her PhD in Political Theory from UC Berkeley, where she also received a Designated Emphasis in Film Studies.
 She has held research fellowships at Brown University's Pembroke Center for Teaching and Research on Women and UC Berkeley's Charles Travers Fellowship in Ethics and Politics.
 Her research has also been supported by multiple faculty grants from The George Washington University.

-Professor Elisabeth Anker’s book, Orgies of Feeling: Melodramatic Politics and the Pursuit of Freedom (Duke University Press, 2014) examines the role of melodramatic narratives in shaping political discourse.
+Professor Anker's book Orgies of Feeling: Melodrama and the Politics of Freedom (Duke, 2014) examines the role of melodrama in US politics.
 Melodrama is a powerful political discourse that intensifies suffering and galvanizes national sentiment to legitimate state violence.
-Finding virtue in national injury and heroism in sovereign action, melodramatic political discourses cast war and surveillance as moral imperatives for eradicating villainy and assuaging unjust injury.
-Orgies of Feeling reframes political theories of sovereignty, freedom, and power by analyzing the work of melodrama and affect in contemporary politics, with specific focus on the War on Terror, neoliberal politics, anticommunist rhetoric, Hollywood film, and post-Marxist critical theory.
-Building on Friedrich Nietzsche's notion of "orgies of feeling," in which overwhelming emotions displace commonplace experiences of vulnerability and powerlessness onto a dramatic story of injured freedom, Orgies of Feeling argues that melodrama animates desires for unconstrained power in devitalized citizens.
+Orgies of Feeling reframes political theories of sovereignty, freedom, and power by analyzing the work of melodrama and affect in the War on Terror, neoliberal politics, Hollywood film, and post-Marxist critical theory.
+Building on Friedrich Nietzsche's notion of "orgies of feeling," in which overwhelming emotions displace commonplace experiences of powerlessness onto a dramatic story of injured freedom, melodrama animates desires for unconstrained freedom in devitalized citizens.

 A.B., Brown University, 1997